boltgolt/csss-lang/docs/syntax.md

 ### Functions

 There is no way to define a function.
 It is possible to call predefined functions though.
-They probide us with the funtionality to handle HTTP requests.
+They provide us with the functionality to handle HTTP requests.

 ```css
 send {